Spathiphyllum wallisii (Peace Lily) Care Indoors, Propagation, Problems and Solutions

 Peace Lily though called lily is not a true lily.
 Therefore, it is not as much toxic as true lilies and is only mildly toxic to humans and pets according to ASPCA.

 Spathe Flower contains Calcium oxalate crystals which can cause skin irritation, a burning sensation in the mouth, difficulty swallowing and nausea.
+It does not contain toxins that are found in true lilies which can cause acute kidney failure in cats and dogs.

 Where to Buy